Close Menu

 Gulf War Veterans Who: Served in Afghanistan, Syria, Djibouti or Uzbekistan on or after September 19, 2001

-Dianna Cannon has many years of experience helping her clients win benefits.
+Dianna Cannon has many years of legal experience helping her clients win benefits.
 She has been an attorney for thirty years.
 Ms. Cannon also has law licenses in a number of states.
 For example, she has a law license in California, Utah, Nevada, and Washington State.

 WHY HIRE CANNON DISABILITY LAW?

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
-Our specialists can help you apply for SSI disability benefits using the SSA’s website.
+Our experts can help you apply for SSI benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal information.
 But, we can explain how to apply.
-Likewise, if you need an appeal, we can help you do that too.
-There are also many forms that will need to be filled out.
-Don’t worry.
-If you have questions about these forms, we will answer them.
-Call us today.
-We want to be your disability legal team.

-If there are costs in your case, then you pay those.
-But costs are usually less than $100.
-Also, most cases take 1.5 to 2 years.
-This is from start to finish.
-So, we will work for you for up to two years for free.
-Of course, in the end we hope to win.
-Once we win, we are paid from your back benefit.
+Once we win, we are paid an attorney fee from your back benefit.
 In order to hire most lawyers, you have to pay upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us is for us to win your case.
 That is our goal.
 Call today.
-See if we can help you receive presumption disability benefits.
+See if we can help you receive presumptive disability benefits.

 Facebook Twitter LinkedIn